rust-lang/book/src/packages-crates-and-modules.md

 * **Packages** are a collection of crates
 * **Modules** allow you to create namespaces within a crate

-Everything forms a tree-like hierarchy: a package contains one or more crates, and crates contain one or more modules.
+A package contains one or more crates, and crates contain one or more modules.

 We'll start in the middle, though, as in some sense, crates are what's fundamental here.
 We can't talk about a collection of crates without knowing